This post, Deep Fry Turkey the Easy Way, contains affiliate links. I earn from qualifying purchases.

 Make sure your turkey is completely thawed.
 Here’s how to do it.
 (I always use a 12 lb. turkey.
 It fits perfectly in my turkey fryer.)

 Remove the giblets.
 (I won’t take the time to tell you about the first time I cooked a turkey in the oven and forgot to remove the giblets from one end) Blush Blush.

 I use the giblets to make giblet gravy, but you can do with them as you please.
 Just don’t leave them in the turkey.
 Check both ends!

 Pour peanut oil into the deep fryer.
 There’s a slash on the inside of my fryer for a guide.
 Actually, there are two.
 Fill up the oil until it’s even with the top slash – not the top of the fryer.
 Turn the fryer to 375º F.

-A light will come on when the fryer is ready (if you use the same fryer I use).
+An orange light will come on when you plug in the deep fryer.
+A green light will come on when the fryer is ready (if you use the same fryer I use).

 Meanwhile, pat that bird completely dry.

 Rub the turkey with mom’s deep-fried dry turkey rub.
 Don’t skip this step unless you just want salt and pepper, but that’s kinda boring.

 Spray the basket with cooking spray and place the turkey inside the basket.